Blogs

 Knowledge and skills are most powerful in combination

 A Labour government would aim to break down the divide between academic and vocational education.
 But what would that mean for students and schools?
 At the end of last year AQA took a major step into vocational qualifications through the acquisition of Training Qualifications UK (TQUK).
-AQA’s head of external affairs, Reza Schwitzer, and TQUK’s Chief Regulatory Officer, Katie Orr, share their thoughts.
+AQA’s director of external affairs, Reza Schwitzer, and TQUK’s Chief Regulatory Officer, Katie Orr, share their thoughts.

 Read Moreicon / report